geotools/geotools/docs/user/library/referencing/index.rst

 The ``gt-referencing`` module is responsible for:

-* Implementation of the referencing interfaces from :doc:`gt-opengis <../opengis/index>` such as ``CoordinateReferenceSystem`` and ``MathTransform``
+* Implementation of the referencing interfaces from :doc:`gt-api <../api/index>` such as ``CoordinateReferenceSystem`` and ``MathTransform``
 * Providing a definition for common spatial reference system codes using plugins available on the CLASSPATH